Egyptian rights researcher and lawyer freed from detention

-CAIRO, July 20 (Reuters) - Egyptian rights researcher Patrick Zaki and lawyer Mohamed el-Baqer were freed on Thursday, a day after being pardoned by President Abdel Fattah al-Sisi in cases that drew fresh attention to Egypt's human rights record.
+CAIRO, July 20 (Reuters) - Egyptian rights researcher Patrick Zaki and lawyer Mohamed el-Baqer were freed on Thursday, a day after being pardoned by President Abdel Fattah al-Sisi in cases that renewed attention to Egypt's human rights record.

-He told Reuters he planned to travel on Friday to Bologna in Italy, where he had been studying before he was arrested during a trip home in 2020.
+Zaki said in an interview with Reuters that he planned to travel on Saturday to Bologna in Italy, where he had been studying before he was arrested during a trip home in 2020.

+"I'm really excited - super excited - to be back to Bologna," Zaki said.
+"After this moment of announcing the final verdict it was really hard, I was thinking that I will go through the nightmare again."

+Zaki said he hoped the pardon from Sisi could lead to the freeing of other detainees and the repeal of travel bans imposed on activists, among them several current and former colleagues of his at the Egyptian Initiative for Personal Rights (EIPR), and independent research group.

+Since late 2021 Egypt has taken a number of steps which it says are aimed at addressing human rights, including amnesties for some prominent prisoners, but critics have dismissed the moves as superficial and say arrests have continued.

-Baqer was arrested in 2019 while attending the interrogation of his client Alaa Abd el-Fattah, Egypt's most prominent activist.
-He returned home on Thursday, according to social media posts by his family and lawyers.
+Lawyer Baqer was arrested in 2019 while attending the interrogation of his client Alaa Abd el-Fattah, Egypt's most prominent activist.
+He returned home on Thursday, his birthday, according to social media posts by his family and lawyers.

 Abd el-Fattah, along with many other detainees swept up in a decade-long crackdown on dissent, remains in prison.